2023 Best Allied Health Services Associate Degree Schools in Michigan

 Top 10 Best Allied Health & Medical Assisting Services Associate Degree Schools

-Our 2023 rankings named Macomb Community College the best school in Michigan for allied health and medical assisting services students working on their associate degree.
-Located in the city of Warren, Macomb Community College is a public college with a fairly large student population.
+Our analysis found Macomb Community College to be the best school for allied health and medical assisting services students who want to pursue a associate degree in Michigan.
+Located in the medium-sized city of Warren, Macomb Community College is a public school with a fairly large student population.

 The average amount in student loans that medical assisting majors at Macomb Community College take out while working on their Associate Degree is $15,386.